A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Main group elements, also known as representative elements, are those elements found in Groups 1, 2, 13-18 of the periodic table.
+Main group elements, also known as representative elements, are those elements found in Groups 1, 2, and 13-18 of the periodic table.
 These elements exhibit distinct properties and characteristics that differentiate them from other groups in the table.

 Basic Concepts